Freedom of Association

 Photo: Clean Clothes Campaign

-One year ago, trade union activist Shahidul Islam was attacked and killed in front of the Prince Jacquard Sweater Ltd factory in Bangladesh.
+One year ago, trade union activist Shahidul Islam was attacked and killed in front of the Prince Jacquard Sweaters Ltd factory in Bangladesh.
 Despite repeated outreach by the Clean Clothes Campaign (CCC) network to over 50 garment brands identified as sourcing from the factory, the family has received very little compensation from only one of those brands.

 Pages